shrutidebnath09/Finance_Dashboard/README.md

 Tools :
 Excel - Data Cleaning (ETL)
 Power BI - Creating reports

 Dataset Description :
 Finance Data : the primary datast used for this analysis is the "Finance_data.csv" file , containing detailed information The dataset consists of financial records with the following structure: Type: Classifies the transaction type into Expenses, Savings, or Income.
 Date: The time each transaction occurred.
 Components: Income: Salary Expenses: EMIs (Equated Monthly Installments) Leisure Other Savings & Investments: Savings Liquid Cash Fixed Deposit Emergency Fund Mutual Funds

-Usage
-Open the dataset in Power BI and explore the KPIs through interactive visualizations.
-Use filters to drill down into specific financial periods or transaction types.
-The dashboard can be modified to suit different financial scenarios.
-Key Insights Track income and expenses over time.
-Analyze savings and investments in different categories such as Liquid Cash, Mutual Funds, etc. Identify trends in spending habits and income sources.

 Data Cleaning / Preparation :
 In the initial Data prepation phase , i performed the following tasks :

-Data loading and inspection
+1. Data loading and inspection
-Unpivote Other Columns expect type and componement Handling missing Values
+2. Unpivote Other Columns expect type and componement
+3. Handling missing Values
-Data cleaning and formating
+4. Data cleaning and formating
-Exploratory Data Analysis :
-How are variables like income, expenses, and savings related?
-How does actual performance compare to planned or target values (e.g., income vs. target, savings vs. target)?
-What is the overall Income , Expenses , Saving trend ?
+5.